Hybrid quantum-classical matrix-product state and Lanczos methods for electron-phonon systems with strong electronic correlations: Application to disordered systems coupled to Einstein phonons: Stability of an Anderson insulator

 In this section, we discuss the case of non-interacting electrons ($V=0$) with finite disorder.
 When the electronic sub-system is isolated from the phonons, the system exhibits Anderson localization for any finite disorder strength in one dimension~\cite{Kramer1993}.
 In this section we study the stability of the Anderson localization in the presence of classical optical phonons.

-We want to highlight that we expect that for small $\gamma$ and $\omega_0$, MTE will accurately reproduce the electronic observables even of the original quantum model.
+Our expectation is that for small $\gamma$ and $\omega_0$, MTE will accurately reproduce the electronic observables even of the original quantum model.
 However, we will go beyond the regime of $\gamma \ll \unit{\hopping}$ addressing the question of the stability of Anderson laocalization against a \emph{classical} bath for arbitrary values of $\gamma$, regardless of whether the quantum version is accurately described or not.
 The same philosophy will apply in \cref{sec:mbl}.
 This section serves to set the stage for the analysis of systems with electronic interactions; so long as $V=0$, no many-body treatment of the electronic sector is necessary and instead, we use single-particle orbitals in the MTE implementation as in~\cite{TenBrink2022}.
 We first study the spreading of a single electron and then move on to the decay of the CDW initial state.